gth001/MarkdownToHTML/README.md

 ## ⚠️ Disclaimer

-This code was entirely generated through AI (Claude-3.5-Sonnet in Cursor IDE compose agent mode) prompts.
-While I personally use it, anyone else choosing to use this code does so entirely at their own risk.
+This code was mostly generated through AI (Claude-3.5-Sonnet in Cursor IDE compose agent mode) prompts.
+Anyone choosing to use this code does so entirely at their own risk.
 No warranty or guarantee is provided, and you should thoroughly review and test the code before using it in any production environment.

 ## Features